 Do your stakeholders know who’s on first and what they are supposed to do while they are there?
 One of the keys to building a great project team is when everyone on the team understands their roles.
 Managing projects are more like managing a baseball or football team.
 Each player has a position and the team will win games if everyone plays their best within their position.
 A great resource for document roles and responsibility can be found on the blog “The Critical Path”.
 By clicking on the link, you will gain access to a free project team organization worksheet that contains a RACI chart.
 A RACI chart helps you define the roles, but also who is Responsible, Accountable, Consulted and Informed on the project regarding any major tasks.

-10. That their feedback is valued and they you will act on it.
+- That their feedback is valued and that you will act on it.

 Ken Blanchard is famous for the axiom “Feedback is the breakfast of champions.”
 Do your stakeholders see you as a champion for proactively eliciting their feedback?
 Companies and individuals who are consistently seeking feedback from their customers are on a path of continuous improvement.
 When was the last time you sought feedback from your customers?

-Share your ideas or thoughts?
+Share your ideas or thought!
 Do you have other ideas regarding what stakeholders wish we knew, but won’t tell us?
 Has this list of stakeholder concerns helped you to think differently?

 Principles of Execution Key Concepts: